 When is the Best Time to Aerate?

-Aeration is best performed just before or during periods of high growth, but not immediately preceding or during periods of stress to the lawn, whether from heat or drought.
+Aeration is best performed just before or during periods of high growth.
+However, not immediately preceding or during periods of stress to the lawn, whether from heat or drought.
 The type of grasses that make up your lawn will determine the best time of year to aerate.
 If you’re working with cool-season grasses, including bluegrass, fescue, and ryegrass, it’s best to aerate during the growth periods in the spring and fall.
 For warm-season grasses such as Bermudagrass, buffalograss, St. Augustine and zoysiagrass, aeration can take place during warm times of the year between late-spring and early-autumn.

 In the spring, wait until you’ve mowed the lawn a few times before aerating.
 This will ensure the lawn is growing fast enough to recover and take advantage of the increased pore space and air exchange at the root zone that aeration creates.
 One caveat, says Friell, is that any disturbance of the root zone in the spring can increase weed competition by bringing buried seeds to the surface.
 “You can reduce the potential for weed competition and increase the hardiness of the grasses by applying fertilizer and a pre-emergent weed killer following aeration.
-But don’t apply a weed killer if you plan to overseed following aeration, as it will prevent germination of the seed you put down.”
+But don’t apply a weed killer if you plan to overseed following aeration.
+It will prevent germination of the seed you put down.”

 What To Do After Aeration

-- Watering after aeration is always a good idea, as Friell said aeration should never be performed when turf is wet, or the dirt contains enough moisture to be muddy.
+- Watering after aeration is always a good idea.
+As Friell said, aeration should never be performed when turf is wet, or the dirt contains enough moisture to be muddy.

 - Overseeding following aeration makes sense because seeds can take advantage of the disturbed surface to create better seed-to-soil contact, which encourages successful germination.